unseemly/unseemly.github.io/index.md

  from older, more respectable languages.
 The one new thing, which Unseemly needs to make macro types work,
  is called **binding annotations**.
-When you define a macro that binds names (like a lambda),
+When you define a macro that binds names (like a lambda or a let),
  you have to specify in the syntax what the binders are and where they're bound.

 ## Macro languages are extensible compilers